EmpowermentZone/EdSharp/EdSharp.md

 - [Development Notes](#development-notes)

 ## Description
-EdSharp is a full featured text editor that is friendly, powerful, and open source.
+EdSharp is a full featured, friendly, powerful, open source text editor.
 It uses a standard Windows interface for an application that supports multiple document windows.
-Though intended for sighted users as well, it seeks to enhance productivity for users of the JAWS, NVDA, Window-Eyes, or System Access screen readers by automatically verbalizing relevant information.
+Though intended for sighted users as well, it seeks to enhance productivity for screen reader users by automatically verbalizing relevant information.
 These speech messages supplement default speech heuristics, providing confirmation or results of commands without the need for manually interrogating the screen.
-If a screen reader is not detected in memory, EdSharp uses the default SAPI voice, if available, which may be configured via the Speech applet in Control Panel.
+If EdSharp does not detect a screen reader in memory, it uses the default SAPI voice, if available, which may be configured via the Speech applet in Control Panel.

-Written in the C# (pronounced C Sharp) language, EdSharp implements the "Homer editor interface," which originally evolved with an editor called TextPal.
-The same interface was also implemented in the package of JAWS scripts and tools called HomerKit.
+Written in the C# (pronounced C Sharp) language, EdSharp implements the "Homer editor interface," which originally evolved with an editor called TextPal, and was also used   in the package of JAWS scripts and tools called HomerKit.
 EdSharp requires the .NET Framework 4.0 or above to run:  a free download from Microsoft that is also installed with Windows 7 or later.

-Almost every EdSharp command may be done through a mnemonic keystroke, as well as a menu or mouse operation.
+Almost every EdSharp command may be done through a mnemonic keystroke, and a menu or mouse operation.
 These commands begin with the standard keys available in Notepad or most Windows-based editors.
 EdSharp then adds many beneficial features.
 Optional scripts for some screen readers provide further fine tuning of the speech interface for those users.

 ## Installation
 The installation program for EdSharp is called EdSharp_setup.exe.
 When executed, it prompts for a program folder, the default being\